Who Is J.R.R. Tolkien?

 Tolkien retired from professorial duties in 1959, going on to publish an essay and poetry collection, Tree and Leaf, and the fantasy tale Smith of Wootton Major.
 His wife Edith died in 1971, and Tolkien died on September 2, 1973, at the age of 81.
 He was survived by four children.

-The Hobbit and the Lord of the Rings series are grouped among the most popular books in the world, having sold tens of millions of copies.
+The Hobbit and The Lord of the Rings series are grouped among the most popular books in the world, having sold tens of millions of copies.
 The Rings trilogy was also adapted by director Peter Jackson into a highly popular, award-winning trio of films starring Ian McKellen, Elijah Wood, Cate Blanchett and Viggo Mortensen, among others.
-Jackson is also at the helm of a three-part Hobbit movie adaptation starring Martin Freeman, with the first installment being released at the end of 2012.
+Jackson also directed a three-part Hobbit movie adaptation starring Martin Freeman, which was released from 2012 to 2014.

 Tolkien's son Christopher has edited several works that weren't completed at the time of his father's death, including The Silmarillion and The Children of Húrin, which were published posthumously.
 The Art of the Hobbit was published in 2012, celebrating the novel's 75th anniversary by presenting Tolkien's original illustrations.